Biometrics: Human dignity

 In Dark Matters: On the Surveillance of Blackness, surveillance scholar Simone Browne formulates a similar critique as Agamben, citing a recent study relating to biometrics R&D that found that the gender classification system being researched "is inclined to classify Africans as males and Mongoloids as females."
 Consequently, Browne argues that the conception of an objective biometric technology is difficult if such systems are subjectively designed, and are vulnerable to cause errors as described in the study above.
 The stark expansion of biometric technologies in both the public and private sector magnifies this concern.
 The increasing commodification of biometrics by the private sector adds to this danger of loss of human value.
 Indeed, corporations value the biometric characteristics more than the individuals value them.
 Browne goes on to suggest that modern society should incorporate a "biometric consciousness" that "entails informed public debate around these technologies and their application, and accountability by the state and the private sector, where the ownership of and access to one's own body data and other intellectual property that is generated from one's body data must be understood as a right."

 Other scholars have emphasized, however, that the globalized world is confronted with a huge mass of people with weak or absent civil identities.
 Most developing countries have weak and unreliable documents and the poorer people in these countries do not have even those unreliable documents.
 Without certified personal identities, there is no certainty of right, no civil liberty.
 One can claim his rights, including the right to refuse to be identified, only if he is an identifiable subject, if he has a public identity.
 In such a sense, biometrics could play a pivotal role in supporting and promoting respect for human dignity and fundamental rights.

-The biometrics of intent poses further risks.
-In his paper in Harvard International Review, Prof Nayef Al-Rodhan cautions about the high risks of miscalculations, wrongful accusations and infringements of civil liberties.
-Critics in the US have also signaled a conflict with the 4th Amendment.